Jeff Bell (executive): Career

 Bell's professional background is in consumer marketing and sales for global brands and companies, including the Ford Motor Company, Chrysler, Microsoft, and NBCUniversal.
 He joined Ford's new business development team in 1989 after graduating from Wharton.
 He held several positions during his tenure at Ford, including product and marketing manager of large cars from 1994 to 1996, general manager of fleet rental and leasing at Ford of Europe in 1997, and managing director of Ford Spain in 1999.

 Bell left Ford in 2001 to join Chrysler, where he also held several executive positions.
 In his role as vice president of marketing communications, he oversaw advertising for the Chrysler, Dodge, and Jeep brands.
 Bell later served as vice president of the Chrysler and Jeep divisions, and has been credited with launching the Chrysler 300, select Jeep Wrangler and Chrysler Town & Country models, and the "grab life by the horns" marketing campaign.
 Bell led a product placement initiative to promote Chrysler vehicles in television programming and other media In 2005, Advertising Age named Bell and Chrysler "Interactive Marketer of the Year" and "Online Marketer of the Year", respectively.
 In February 2006, Bell became vice president of product strategy at Chrysler.
 While in that role he led a strategy to develop online games for the company.

 Bell joined Microsoft in mid 2006 as corporate vice president of global marketing within the company's interactive entertainment business.
 He is credited with leading marketing campaigns for Gears of War and Halo 3.
 In 2007, Bell was named Advertising Age's "Entertainment Marketer of the Year" and included in its "Marketing 50" list in 2008.
 Bell left Microsoft in mid 2008.

 In 2012, Bell led NBCUniversal's marketing efforts in the health and fitness field, developing the "Challenge America" campaign.
 As of 2014, he was serving as a director of NCT Ventures.

 On July 1, 2014, Bell was appointed CEO of LegalShield, a legal service product company, replacing Rip Mason, who began serving as executive chairman of the company's board.
+On May 20, 2022, LegalShield's parent company PPLSI announced that Bell had retired as CEO.